A Gay Centurion face to face with Jesus.

 A Gay Centurion

+The Roman Emperor Augustus instituted a ban on heterosexual marriage for serving Roman soldiers, before the birth of Christ.
 The Roman marriage ban lasted until AD 197, when Septimius Severus ended it.
-This ban may have encouraged same sex relationships in the first century Roman Army.
+This ban may have sparked same sex relationships in the first century AD Roman Army.

+Does cultural, historical and textual evidence support our belief that the centurion and his pais were lovers in committed, same sex partnership?
 Those who believe that the Centurion’s pais was only a servant and not the same sex partner of the homosexual Centurion, cite Greek lexicons to prove their case.
-Since most Biblical Greek lexicons do not mention beloved or same sex lover as possible meanings of pais most nongay Christians insist same sex lover could not possibly be the meaning of pais.
+Because biblical Greek lexicons do not mention beloved or same sex lover as possible meanings of pais, most non-gay Christians insist that same sex lover could not possibly be the meaning of pais.

 Is there cultural, historical and linguistic evidence which indicates that beloved or same sex lover is the probable meaning of pais in Matthew and Luke’s story of the centurion?

+with a meaning different from the literal meaning of the words used.
 Just so, the Greek word pais carried an idiomatic meaning for native Greek speakers for many centuries prior to Matthew writing his Gospel.
-The well-known, widely recognized idiomatic meaning of pais was "beloved or same sex lover."
+The well-known and widely recognized idiomatic meaning of pais was "beloved or same sex lover."

-That Matthew and Luke possibly used pais with the meaning of same sex lover raises the interesting possibility that Jesus met and blessed a gay centurion who was honest enough to tell Jesus he was gay.
+That Matthew and Luke possibly used pais with the meaning of, same sex lover, raises the interesting possibility that Jesus met and blessed a gay centurion who was honest enough to come out to Jesus, to tell Jesus he was gay.

 What if you were in Jesus' place and the gay Centurion came to you, asking healing for his pais-beloved-partner?